lonsing/qratpreplus/index.md

 p cnf 0 0
 ```

 Now we configure QRATPre+ to apply redundancy detection based on the QRAT system instead of QRAT+ by parameter `--no-eabs`.
-The formula produced by calling `./qratpre+ --print-formula --no-eabs ./formula.qdimacs` is exactly the same as the given one, i.e., _no_ redundant clauses can be detected using the QRAT system:
+The formula produced by calling `./qratpre+ --print-formula --no-eabs ./formula.qdimacs` is exactly the same as the given one, i.e., _no_ redundant clauses can be detected:

 ```
 p cnf 12 14